rhyslwells/Data-Archive/content/standardised/REST API.md

+---
+tags:
+category:
+---
+Postman is a free tool to test out REST API.
 #### REST API
 - REST stands for Representational State Transfer.
 - It is a ==standardized== software architecture style used for API communication between a client and a server.